 Registered dietitians (RD) and dietetic technicians, registered (DTR) will receive 12 Continuing Professional Education Units (CPEUs) for completion of this program.

-This activity has been submitted to the Virginia Nurses Association for approval to award contact hours.
-The Virginia Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+This continuing nursing education activity was approved by the Virginia Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.